A Paradigm Shift to Assembly-like Finite Element Model Updating: Results

 In \cref{fig:7p_xb2} the first $\bm{\phi}_n$ is almost a perfect overlap for all FEMs.
 However, this does not happen for the second coupled mode, where, despite following the vertical deflection, the torsional magnitude is much smaller.
 These are confirmed in the quantitative analysis in \cref{tab:7w_xb2}, where the MAC values for the first bending mode are close to 1 for the updated FEMs and 0.98 for the preliminary model, but those for the second coupled mode do not go over 0.78, stopping at 0.75 for the preliminary FEM and 0.77 for the bottom-up FEM.
 This has to be redirected to the nature of discretisation, which is focused on the out-of-plane dynamics.

 In order to give equal consideration to $\omega_n$ and $\bm{\phi}_n$ the MTMAC is addressed.
 The starting MTMAC for the XB-2 wing is 0.30, but the updated models are able to reduce to 0.24 (bottom-up) and 0.23 (top-down).
 In terms of percentages, the MTMAC of the bottom-up approach improved by 20\%, while the top-down approach improved by 23\%.
 Similar results in terms of precision are delivered by the bottom-up and 2 updated FEMs; however, the use of computational power needs to be taken into account.
-The top-down optimisation over 15 parameters took 1462 evaluations{, all on the XB-2 wing model, excluding any top-down iterations for the torque box or the spar models alone.} On the other hand to obtain a relevant number the evaluations of all preceding models need to be accounted for.
-The spar model took 327 evaluations to converge, the torque box model converged after 780 evaluations and, lastly, the final update took 57 evaluations, totalling 1164. {It should be noted that the most computationally expensive model (the full wing) is evaluated only 54 times in the bottom-up approach, while, by definition, it is evaluated 1462 in the top-down approach.
-This shows that the newly proposed bottom-up approach has a similar precision to the traditional approach with a lower computational burden.}